mdn/content/files/en-us/web/javascript/reference/global_objects/proxy/revocable/index.md

 - `target`
   - : A target object to wrap with `Proxy`.
 It can be any sort of object, including a native array, a function, or even another proxy.
 - `handler`
-  - : An object whose properties are functions define the behavior of `proxy` when an operation is performed on it.
+  - : An object whose properties are functions defining the behavior of `proxy` when an operation is performed on it.

 ### Return value